DavidNazareno/dynemcp/packages/create-dynemcp/src/templates/http-server/README.md

 const rateLimitOptions = {
   windowMs: 15 * 60 * 1000, // 15 minutes
   max: 100, // limit each IP to 100 requests per windowMs
-  message: 'Too many requests from this IP'
+  message: 'Too many requests from this IP',
 }
 ```